Privacy & cookies

 How you can contact us

-You can contact us by contacting our Data Protection Officer at:
+You can contact us by contacting our Data Protection Manager at:

 J.M.
 Finn & Co.
 Ltd